matthague/imageProcessing/README.md

 If you are on Vocareum, running a simple:
 ```
 cd /.../.../imageProcessing/
-pip install -r requirements.txt # may need to be pip3 (vocareum should already have the python packages installed)
+pip install -r requirements.txt # may need to be pip3 (NOTE: vocareum should already have the python packages installed, should be okay if this fails)
 mv MANUALMakefile Makefile
 make all
 ```